nicolodiamante/zchat/README.md

 ## Create your OpenAI API Key

-To use Zchat, you'll first need to obtain the API key.
-This can be done by generating a new secret key from your OpenAI account, which will be required for authentication.
-To get started, you can obtain the key by following these steps.
-First, log in to your [OpenAI account][open-ai-account].
-Next, look for the "Create new secret key" option and click on it.
+To utilise Zchat, you initially need to procure the API key.
+You can generate this key from your OpenAI account, which will subsequently be used for authentication.
+Here's how to get your API key:

+1. Sign in to your [OpenAI account][open-ai-account].
+2. Search for the "Create new secret key" option and select it.

+This API key serves as your passport to access and engage with Zchat.

 <p align="center">
   <picture>